cgonyeo/lmrs/README.md

 When a libmastodon consumer wishes to authenticate against an instance, the following happens:

+- register with the lmrs, and receive an auth code
-- it will register with the lmrs
+- register with the instance, using the auth code to construct the lmrs redirect uri
+- send the instance registration information to the lmrs
-- produce a short URL to the lmrs and present it to the user
+- use the auth code to produce a short URL to the lmrs and present it to the user
 - the user will go to this URL, and lmrs will redirect them with the appropriate settings to the instance's login page
 - once authentication is complete the user is redirected back to the lmrs